coupa/sand-go/README.md

     DefaultExpTime: 3600,  # The default expiry time for cache for invalid tokens and also valid tokens without expiry times.
   }
 )
-service.IsTokenAllowed(token, "any")
+Usage Example with Gin:
+  func(c *gin.Context) {
+    good, err := sandService.CheckRequest(c.Request, "action")
+    if err != nil || !good {
+ 	    c.JSON(sandService.ErrorCode(err), err)
+    }
+    ...
+  }
 ```

 ### Client

+sand.Client also has the `Request` method which can perform retry when encountering 401 responses from the service.
+This should be the primary method to use for a client.

-Both sand.Client and sand.Service have the `token` function that gets an OAuth token from authentication service.
+Both sand.Client and sand.Service have the `Token` function that gets an OAuth token from authentication service.
 If a cache store is available and the token is found in cache, it will return this token and not retrieving the token from the authentication service.

 ### Service

-sand.Service defines the `IsTokenAllowed` function for verifying with the authentication service on whether the client token from the request is allowed to communicate with this service.
+sand.Service defines the `CheckRequest` function for verifying an http.Request with the authentication service on whether the client token in the request is allowed to communicate with this service.
 A client's token and the verification result will also be cached if the cache is available.